yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab05/05-generate-images.md

    >**Note:** DALL-E 3 models are only available in Azure OpenAI service resources in the **East US** and **Sweden Central** regions.

-4. Wait for deployment to complete.
-Then go to the deployed Azure OpenAI resource in the Azure portal.
+4. Once the deployment is complete, click on **Go to resource** to access the deployed Azure OpenAI resource in the Azure portal.

 5. To capture the Keys and Endpoints values, on **openai-<inject key="Deployment-ID" enableCopy="false"></inject>** blade:
       - Select **Keys and Endpoint (1)** under **Resource Management**.